oracle-samples/oracleadapter-parse/README.md

     quit;
     ```

+    or run the commands as a script.
+Create a file called `soda` that contains the above commands

+    ```
+    sql sys/Welcome12345@localhost:1521/freepdb1 as sysdba @./soda
+    ```

 ### Run Parse Server
 1. Create a config.json.
 This is a minimal set of [configuration parameters](https://parseplatform.org/parse-server/api/master/ParseServerOptions.html) for booting the server.
 The databaseURI is configured to attach to the local 23c Oracle Database instance.
 ```
 {
   "appId": "APPLICATION_ID",
   "masterKey": "MASTER_KEY",
+  "allowClientClassCreation": true,
   "port": 1338,
   "logLevel": "info",
   "verbose": false,